Critical injuries: One person airlifted to hospital after roadside incident

-One person has been critically injured in an incident on Te Ngae Rd in Rotorua.
+One person has been critically injured in a roadside incident on Te Ngae Rd in Rotorua.

 A police spokeswoman said police, ambulance and fire services were called to the intersection of Te Ngae Rd and Marguerita St around 7.17am.